cdktf/cdktf-provider-googlebeta/docs/googleMigrationCenterPreferenceSet.csharp.md

 Sizing optimization strategy specifies the preferred strategy used when extrapolating usage data to calculate insights and recommendations for a virtual machine.

 If you are unsure which value to set, a moderate sizing optimization strategy is often a good value to start with.
-Possible values:
+Possible values: 'SIZING_OPTIMIZATION_STRATEGY_UNSPECIFIED', 'SIZING_OPTIMIZATION_STRATEGY_SAME_AS_SOURCE', 'SIZING_OPTIMIZATION_STRATEGY_MODERATE', 'SIZING_OPTIMIZATION_STRATEGY_AGGRESSIVE'
-SIZING_OPTIMIZATION_STRATEGY_UNSPECIFIED
-SIZING_OPTIMIZATION_STRATEGY_SAME_AS_SOURCE
-SIZING_OPTIMIZATION_STRATEGY_MODERATE
-SIZING_OPTIMIZATION_STRATEGY_AGGRESSIVE

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.39.1/docs/resources/google_migration_center_preference_set#sizing_optimization_strategy GoogleMigrationCenterPreferenceSet#sizing_optimization_strategy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.40.0/docs/resources/google_migration_center_preference_set#sizing_optimization_strategy GoogleMigrationCenterPreferenceSet#sizing_optimization_strategy}

 ---